"Ultimately, I’m not unaware of the drop" – 5 lessons learned from blind climber Jesse Dufton

 In addition to his refreshingly upbeat attitude, he’s found that unlike other sports, rock climbing is distinctively appropriate to being blind (Image credit: Molly Dufton)

 “For most climbers, placing gear is a really visual thing.
-They look at the crack, they select the piece of gear, then they put it in and then they check it to see if it’s any good.
-I have to feel the crack with my fingers and then kind of visualize in my mind what it’s like,” he explains of his process for choosing whether to use a nut or a cam, for example.
+They look at the crack, they select the piece of gear, then they put it in and then they check it to see if it’s any good."

-While the actual moves might look and feel just the same, it’s finding the holds and placing the climbing gear that add a whole level of extra challenge to a blind climber like Dufton (Image credit: Alistair Lee)
+While the actual moves might look and feel just the same, it’s finding the holds and placing the climbing gear that add a whole level of extra challenge to a blind climber like Dufton (Image credit: Simon Hall)

 “Basically, you have to have a 3D map of your surroundings.
-One thing that makes climbing easier for me is that if I use a hold as a hand hold and I climb up, in a couple of moves time I’m probably going to stand on it, so I try to remember where that hold is in 3D space and then I can put my foot straight on it without having to look at it.
-That makes life a lot easier.”
+One thing that makes climbing easier for me is that if I use a hold as a hand hold and I climb up, in a couple of moves time I’m probably going to stand on it, so I try to remember where that hold is in 3D space and then I can put my foot straight on it without having to look at it.”

 Jesse Dufton crack climbing